Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Clustering constraints and cumulant estimates

-The key idea behind this result is that the clustering structure of $\cum$ imposes strong geometric constraints on the integration parameters $(Z_n^* ,T_m, V_m, \Omega_m)$ (where we recall that~$m$ is the size of the collision tree), which imply that the integral defining~$\cum$ involves actually only a small measure set of parameters, of size $O(1/\mu_\eps^{n-1} )$.
+The key idea behind this result is that the clustering structure of $\cum$ imposes strong geometric constraints on the integration parameters $(Z_n^* ,T_m, V_m, \Omega_m)$ (where we recall that~$m$ is the size of the collision tree), which imply that the integral defining~$\cum$ involves actually only a set of parameters with small measure of size $O(1/\mu_\eps^{n-1} )$.
 More precisely, what we prove is that: \begin{itemize} \item there are~$n-1$ ``independent" geometric constraints (clustering conditions) and each of them provides a small factor $O(1/\mu_\eps)$; \item the integration measure (which is unbounded because of possibly large velocities in the collision cross-sections) does not induce any divergence. \end{itemize}

 Section \ref{subsec:estDC} is devoted to characterizing the small measure set.
-Actually we only provide necessary conditions for the parameters $(Z_n^* ,T_m, V_m, \Omega_m)$ to belong to such set (which is enough to get an upper bound).
-This characterization can be expressed as a succession of geometric conditions on the initial (at time $t$) relative positions of particles.
+Actually we only provide necessary conditions for the parameters $(Z_n^* ,T_m, V_m, \Omega_m)$ to belong to such a set (which is enough to get an upper bound).
+This characterization can be expressed as a succession of geometric conditions on the relative positions $x_1^*,\dots, x_n^*$ of the $n$ particles at time $t$.

 Section~\ref{subsec:proofThm} then explains how to control the integral defining $ \cum$.
 Recall that, by \eqref{eq:boundHn} and by conservation of the energy,

 Since the initial data satisfy a Gaussian bound